 , for more information about early voting locations and hours.
 During early voting, you may vote at any early voting location in your county of residence.
-You may also request a mail-in absentee ballot here.
+For election day information and sample ballots, see here.

-As a reminder to faculty and staff, UNC employees are prohibited by law, (N.C.
-General Statute 126-13) and UNC Board of Governors' policy, from using the authority of their positions, or from using state funds, supplies or vehicles, to secure support for, or to oppose any candidate, party or issue in an election.
+As a reminder to faculty and staff, UNC employees are prohibited by law (N.C.
+General Statute 126-13) and UNC Board of Governors' policy from using the authority of their positions or from using state funds, supplies or vehicles to secure support for or to oppose any candidate, party or issue in an election.